hultdin/nsmfoo/README.md

 # 00. Suricata + Barnyard2 + Snorby == True

+This is one attempt to document how to install Suricata, Barnyard2 and Snorby on Ubuntu 16.04LTS<br>

 # 01. Install Suricata and dependencies
 ```
 sudo apt-get install software-properties-common<br>